Tag Archives: Life

 1) Apply for your Social Security Number – I really should have done this the day I found out my US visa was approved at the US border.
 It can take 2-3 weeks for your SSN to be processed and this number really is the basis for EVERYTHING.
 Drop anything else and apply for this as soon as you arrive.

 2) Apply for your Work Visa – If your work visa has not kicked in, or you need to apply for one after you arrive (like me) I would do this as soon as you have your SSN.
-My visa is going to take an additional 60-90 days to process, so the sooner you apply, the sooner you can start working. (more…)
+My Employment Authorization Document (EAD) took an additional 60-90 days to process, so the sooner you apply, the sooner you can start working.
+I’m also hearing that EADs are now taking upwards of 120-160 days!!!
+So giddy up and get on it.

 Do you know how to network?
 I moved to LA just over two years ago and decided that I need to get out there and start networking more.
 I have only a handful of contacts in this city and I really want to make sure I’m meeting new people, while looking for interesting and creative freelance projects.